 4. Hostels often have free food

 It may seem obvious, but SO many hostels offer free food.
 Yeah of course breakfast is often a given, but there are hostels all over the world that provide baked goods, BBQ, pizza nights and loads more.
 Stock up on free eats to take with you while you’re off adventuring for the day!
+Some hostels dishes are more delicious than you’ll ever imagine.

 5. Venture off-the-beaten-path to save money